allan343/Cap2/README.md

 Click on a class to see class details.
 When you click on a class, the homework column is filtered for only homework for that class.
 ![](imagesForReadMe/HomweorkForClass.PNG)

 Click on a homework to see homework details.
-Both class details and homework details pages have a edit button allowing you to edit class and homework details.
+Both class details and homework details pages have a edit button allowing you to edit class and homework details respectively.

 ![](imagesForReadMe/HomeworkDetails1.PNG)
 ![](imagesForReadMe/HomeworkDetailsWithDelete.PNG)